CODAIT/graph_def_editor/README.md

 TODO: Example usage

+## Project status

+**This project is a work in progress.**

+Current status: 9 of 50 original regression tests passing.

 ## Contents of root directory:

+* env: Not in git repo; create by running scripts/env.sh.
+Anaconda virtualenv for running tests and notebooks in this project.
+* notebooks: Jupyter notebooks.
 * pge: Source code for the Python package
 * scripts: Useful shell and Python scripts
+* tests: pytest tests.
+To run, create and activate